chatterlabmembers/CAREER-ENG-transcription/OHS-transcription/README.md

 1. Double check the .wav and .eaf files' names match.

 2. In ELAN, listen to the full 5-min clip and identify speakers present.
 Add speaker tiers if they do not already exist in the file.
+If there is no speech in the 5-min clip, skip to **Part III step 6**.

 3. Next, we need to add `xds@`, or addressee, tiers.